On volumes and the generic invariance of Fano type varieties: Proof of the main theorems

-\begin{lemma} Let $(X,\Delta)$ be a pair of Fano type over an algebraically closed field $k$ of characteristic $0$, and let us assume that $-(K_X+\Delta)$ is a big and semiample divisor on $X$.
+\begin{lemma} Let $(X,\Delta)$ be a pair of Fano type over a field of characteristic $0$, and let us assume that $-(K_X+\Delta)$ is a big and semiample $\Q$-Cartier $\Q$-divisor on $X$.
 Suppose that $f:X\to Y$ is the semiample fibration associated to $-(K_X+\Delta)$.
 Then $Y$ is of Fano type. \end{lemma}

-\begin{proof} Note that $g$ is $(K_X+\Delta)$-trivial, therefore $(Y,\Delta_Y)$ is klt if we let $\Delta_Y:=g_*\Delta$.
+\begin{proof} Note that $f$ is $(K_X+\Delta)$-trivial, therefore $(Y,\Delta_Y)$ is klt if we let $\Delta_Y:=f_*\Delta$.
 Moreover, $-(K_Y+\Delta_Y)$ is ample, and hence the assertion is proved. \end{proof}

-Let us prove Theorem \ref{imain1}.
-Note that the (b)$\implies$(a) in the proof closely follows \cite{GOST15}*{Proof of Lemma 2.19}.